OpenSSH: History

-OpenBSD Secure Shell was created by OpenBSD developers as an alternative to the original SSH software by Tatu Ylönen, which is now proprietary software.
+OpenBSD Secure Shell was developed by OpenBSD developers as an alternative to the original SSH software by Tatu Ylönen, which is now proprietary software.
 Although source code is available for the original SSH, various restrictions are imposed on its use and distribution.
 OpenSSH was created as a fork of Björn Grönvall's OSSH that itself was a fork of Tatu Ylönen's original free SSH 1.2.12 release, which was the last one having a license suitable for forking.
 The OpenSSH developers claim that their application is more secure than the original, due to their policy of producing clean and audited code and because it is released under the BSD license, the open-source license to which the word open in the name refers.

 OpenSSH first appeared in OpenBSD 2.6.
 The first portable release was made in October 1999.
 Developments since then have included the addition of ciphers (e.g., ChaCha20-Poly1305 in 6.5 of January 2014), cutting the dependency on OpenSSL (6.7, October 2014) and an extension to facilitate public-key discovery and rotation for trusted hosts (for transition from DSA to Ed25519 public host keys, version 6.8 of March 2015).

 On 19 October 2015, Microsoft announced that OpenSSH will be natively supported on Microsoft Windows and accessible through PowerShell, releasing an early implementation and making the code publicly available.
 OpenSSH-based client and server programs have been included in Windows 10 since version 1803.
 The SSH client and key agent are enabled and available by default, and the SSH server is an optional Feature-on-Demand.

 In October 2019 protection for private keys at rest in RAM against speculation and memory side-channel attacks were added in OpenSSH 8.1.